 Attention and time given to natural foot health concepts and activities can yield profound foot health benefits, both for foot injury prevention and improved quality of life.
-Caring for your feet and allowing them to function the way nature intended can keep you pain free and performing the activities you love most.
-In most cases, the answer to long-term natural foot health is simple and involves removing the impediments to optimal foot functioning and remaining disciplined in your natural foot care routine.
-Here are a few simple and effective ways to improve foot health for long-term success:
+Caring for your feet and allowing them to function the way nature intended can keep you pain-free and performing the activities you love most.
+In most cases, the answer to long-term foot health is simple and involves removing the impediments to optimal foot functioning and remaining disciplined in your natural foot care routine.
+Here are a few simple and effective ways to improve foot health for long-term musculoskeletal success:

 2. Resolve to Make Wise Footwear Purchases

 To ensure improved foot health, make your next footwear purchase one that incorporates only foot-healthy design features.
 Key design features to avoid when shopping for new footwear include heel elevation, toe spring, tapering toe boxes, and rigid, inflexible soles.
 An ideal shoe, then, has no heel elevation or toe spring, only a completely flat sole from heel to toe.
 This flat platform allows your principle foot arch to act as it is supposed to and helps enable natural arch support.
 A sufficiently wide toe box is widest at the ends of the toes and allows your toes to splay optimally when standing, walking, or running.
 A shoe with a flexible sole improves your tactile sensation (ensuring higher-quality footfalls) and helps strengthen your intrinsic, or internal, foot muscles.
 You should be able to easily fold your shoe in half or twist its sole with little restriction.
 Natural Footgear offers a variety of men's and women's foot-healthy shoes that respect natural foot anatomy and function.